Ks89/angular-cli-bootstraploader/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+## Build development

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+## Build production

+Run `npm run build --prod` to build the project.
+The build artifacts will be stored in the `dist/` directory.

+## Build production + AOT

+Run `npm run build --prod --aot` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests